 My husband was keen that both of us attend the workshop on meditation because it was important we learn together if we want to implement the principles in our lives and in our home.
 I dread the thought of organized meditation, yet I agreed for the sake of solidarity.

-I have tried to argue with him many times, and have told him I feel sleepy during meditation, but he is adamant on attending all these workshops and seminars.
+I have tried to argue with him many times, and have told him I feel sleepy during meditation, but he is adamant about attending all these workshops and seminars.
 He has this hope that one day I will take meditation, religion and God seriously.
+In such situations, it is not uncommon to feel a need to explore alternatives that can bring you healing and inner peace, and one such alternative could be Shungite healing properties.

 Each one of them had a tiny scribbling pad and I saw them noting their learnings from the workshop.
 Wait, what?
 I was already beginning to zone out, just the topic of meditation puts me to sleep, but there were people here who really cared about this stuff.